 Police: Arrest made after threats made toward Conemaugh Valley High School

 Jan.
-11—JOHNSTOWN, Pa. — An arrest has been made regarding alleged threats directed toward Conemaugh Valley High School students.
+12—JOHNSTOWN, Pa. — An arrest has been made regarding alleged threats directed toward Conemaugh Valley High School students.

-East Taylor Police Department Det.
-Paul Deffenbaugh said the incident was "concluded and handled expeditiously" thanks to cooperation among the involved parties, including Conemaugh Valley School District officials.
+East Taylor Township Police Department Det.
+Paul Deffenbaugh said Wednesday that the incident was "concluded and handled expeditiously" thanks to cooperation among the involved parties, including Conemaugh Valley School District officials.

 Deffenbaugh said more details are expected to be made public on Thursday.